AresMUSH/aresmush.com/tutorials/manage/firewall-ban.md

 (the "insert 1" puts the rule above other "allow" rules)

 If you aren't sure of the IP, you can use the `findsite` command in-game or check their connections in the debug log.
-If they are currently connected, you can also use the following command in the server shell to show connections to the game port.
-Be sure to check both the MU client port (e.g., 4201) and the websocket port (from server.yml - usually 4202).
+If you are experiencing a denial of service style attack with someone making a bazillion connections, you can also use the following command in the server shell to show connections to the game port and look for a ton from a particular IP.
+You can check both the MU client port (e.g., 4201) and the websocket/webportal ports (from server.yml - usually 4202 and 4203).

 ```
 ss -tapn | grep 4201